BastienBoymond/BastienBoymond/README.md

 <div align="center">
     <h1>Hi there I'm Bastien 👋</h1>
     <h3>  I'm a french student a the <a href="https://www.epitech.eu/">Epitech</a> school in Montpellier.
-I'm currently in my 4rd year of studies.
+I'm currently in my last year of studies.
 See my <a href="https://github.com/BastienBoymond/BastienBoymond/blob/main/assets/Cv_BastienBoymond.pdf">resume</a> for more</h3>
 </div>

 -----